Submit false positives detected by Endpoint Protection

 If a legitimate application is identified in error and no other outbreak is occurring, follow these best practices:

 1. Apply the latest Rapid Release virus definitions

 Scan the file again.
 If the file is still detected using the new Rapid Release definitions, proceed to the next step.

 2. Create exceptions

-If you experience a false positive detection on development builds of internal software or for other reasons, consider creating scan exceptions to suppress detections based on criteria such as by folder or by file extension.
+If a false positive detection on development builds of internal software or other reasons occurs, consider implementation of scan exceptions.
+Detections can be suppressed based on criteria such as folder or file extension.

 CAUTION: Symantec recommends that you use all exceptions with extreme caution.